lehmannrobb/react_pokedex/README.md

 # React Pokedex
 A Pokedex app built with React (work in progress)
 ## Bugs
-- Still loading out of order
+- Loading out of order
 - ...

 ## Todos